 A Twisted Fairytale

-As I sit here upon this rock, I stare out across the sea,
+As I sit here upon this rock, I stare out across the sea, To the castle and the kingdom that should belong to me. |

 Since I'm waiting on a publisher for The South Star, I started work on something else.
 I've got about seventy pages in so far, but wonder if anyone would want to read it if I turned it into a book.
 You see that picture up there, it's a drawing I did of the main character, Lorelei, the rightful princess of Landon.
 The story is very, very, very loosely based on The Little Mermaid.
 Here's what it is about.